jamesoh3928/MoonRust/docs/Final.md

 3. Conclusion

-This project was quite challenging to finish in a couple of weeks during the semester, but our team was able to accomplish the goals of the project by implementing all the features of MVP (build an interpreter that will execute a subset of Lua given a file to read).
-We had to change our design multiple times and throw away some of our implementations, but we practiced our skills in Rust and learned valuable lessons along the way (e.g. enhanced understanding of programming language design and parsing).
-We were able to use advanced features like  `Rc` and `RefCell` in multiple places and structure our project with modules.
+This project was quite challenging to finish in a couple of weeks during the semester, but our team was able to accomplish the goals of the project by implementing all the features of MVP.
+We had to change our design multiple times and throw away some of our implementations, but we practiced our skills in Rust and learned valuable lessons along the way (e.g. enhanced understanding of programming language design and parsing, Rust's lifetime).
+We were able to structure our project with modules and use advanced features like  `Rc` and `RefCell` in multiple places.
 Overall, our team enjoyed working on a project with Rust because the code was very readable and the compiler catches simple logic errors that developers can easily miss.
-In the future, we would like to add syntactic sugars we skipped (for generic, literal string formats, etc) and possibly implement more standard libraries.
+In the future, we would like to add syntactic sugars we skipped (for generic, literal string formats, etc.) and possibly implement more standard libraries.